How busy is your life, and how loud is your space?

 From the slower pace of life and therapeutic turquoise beaches to sitting barefoot by an open fire eating roast breadfruit, going for country drives, and enjoying places of interest, quality of life is high on the priority list for as long as that plane ticket is valid.

 That experience isn’t exclusive to Barbados, nor is a tropical lifestyle the epitome of happiness.
-Happiness is also a state of mind, and not necessarily (or always) attached to a state in a country.
+Happiness is also a state of mind, and not necessarily (or always) attached to a location, state in a country.

-When you live in a holiday destination, contrary to popular belief, there’s still responsibilities to take care of, work to tend to, bills to pay, crime rate to monitor and things to do.
+When you live in a holiday destination, contrary to popular belief, there are still responsibilities to take care of, work to tend to, bills to pay, crime rate to monitor and things to do.
 We aren’t all on the sand with a steelpan or at the beach in a bikini 24/7, but you do have a firsthand view of what millions of visitors are compelled to enjoy and experience in the place where you live everyday.
+We’re not limited to or defined by our surroundings and circumstances though they do influence us to some extent.

 And so, along with making a point to make the most of the tropical life, every now and then I do an assessment of where I am on the stress scale.
 Do you do that too?